craigmckeachie/stripe.net/readme.md

 Stripe API Version
 ------------------

 Stripe.net forces a version of the Stripe API for which it was designed.
 You can find out the latest version supported by viewing StripeConfiguration.cs under the Infrastructure folder.
+See the video below for more information about Stripe.NET versions and how they correspond with Stripe API versions.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/c6dJRc9V_Ls&&rel=0" frameborder="0" allowfullscreen></iframe>

 Examples
 ========